Shared orthopaedic referral and triage in the East Kootenay

 The ongoing impact of orthopaedic wait times

 Orthopaedic surgical wait times consistently fail to meet Canadian benchmarks.
-In 2021, the Canadian Institute for Health Information reported that only 65% of hip and 59% of knee replacements met wait-time standards.[1]
-Lengthy wait times are associated with decreased health-related quality of life, increased pain severity, and decreased patient satisfaction with primary and specialist care.[3]
-Increased wait times are also associated with longer hospital stays and greater service cost.[4]
+In 2021, the Canadian Institute for Health Information reported that only 65% of hip replacements and 59% of knee replacements met wait-time standards.[1]
+Lengthy wait times are associated with decreased health-related quality of life, increased pain severity, and decreased patient satisfaction with primary and specialist care.[2]
+Increased wait times are also associated with longer hospital stays and greater service cost.[3]

 Despite federal and provincial government funding and growing patient advocacy focused on the lived experience of waiting for surgery (e.g., the Wait Time Alliance), the percentage of British Columbians receiving knee replacement surgery within recommended time frames has improved by less than 5% since 2016.[4]
 Referral models exist to reduce wait times and include components such as standardized referral forms with single-entry, multidisciplinary triage and inclusion of conservative treatments.[2-4] These models report high professional satisfaction and orthopaedic surgical conversion rates.
 New initiatives to tackle orthopaedic wait times must be evidence informed and codesigned with local health professionals.

-The Shared Orthopaedic Referral and Triage (SORT) project
+The Shared Orthopaedic Referral and Triage project

 The Shared Orthopaedic Referral and Triage (SORT) project is a 2-year Shared Care Committee initiative facilitated by the East Kootenay Division of Family Practice.
 Guided by orthopaedic surgeons, family physicians, sport medicine physicians, and physiotherapists, SORT aims to: